bertreb/pimatic-smartmeter-obis/README.md

 pimatic-smartmeter-obis
 ===================

-Reading "Smartmeter" energy (electricity and gas) usage through P1 port.
+Reading energy values from a smartmeter.
+This plugin is a based on the smartmeter-obis library from Apollon77.
-This plugin is a based on the smartmeter versions of saberone and rick00001.
+This plugin supports OBIS smartmeter readings over D0 and SLM protocol and is compatible with node v4 and v8.
-This plugin supports serialport version 6 (node v4 and v8) and gives the possibility to change the regex formulas for the energy values in the device config.
+The OBIS codes for electricity (usage and delivery) and gas (usage) are preset, but can be configured to meet the requirements of your smartmeter.

 Installation
 ------------
-To enable the smartmeter plugin add this to the plugins in the config.json file.
+To enable the smartmeter plugin add this to the plugins section via the GUI or add it in the config.json file.

 ```
 ...